Exostosis

-An exostosis, also known as a bone spur, is the formation of new bone on the surface of a bone.
-Exostoses can cause chronic pain ranging from mild to debilitatingly severe, depending on the shape, size, and location of the lesion.
-It is most commonly found in places like the ribs, where small bone growths form, but sometimes larger growths can grow on places like the ankles, knees, shoulders, elbows and hips.
+An exostosis, also known as a osteochondroma, is a benign chondrogenic lesion derived from aberrant cartilage from the perichondral ring.
+Exostoses can cause chronic pain ranging from mild to moderate, but rarely severe, depending on the shape, size, and location of the lesion, though most are asymptomatic and are found serendipitously on plain x-ray taken for other reasons.
+It is most commonly found in pre-teens through early 20s adjacent to the physes of the distal femur and proximal tibia but can be found adjacent to other physes, most notably the distal phalanx of the finger, where it presents as a subungual mass. larger growths can occur on places like the ankles, knees, shoulders, elbows and hips.
 Very rarely are they on the skull.

-Exostoses are sometimes shaped like spurs, such as calcaneal spurs.

-Osteomyelitis, a bone infection, may leave the adjacent bone with exostosis formation.
-Charcot foot, the neuropathic breakdown of the feet seen primarily in diabetics, can also leave bone spurs that may then become symptomatic.

-They normally form on the bones of joints, and can grow upwards.
-For example, if an extra bone formed on the ankle, it might grow up to the shin.
+Though rare, malignant transformation can occur into a chondrosarcoma.

+They normally form growing stalks angling away from the physis toward the mid shaft of a long bone.

 When used in the phrases "cartilaginous exostosis" or "osteocartilaginous exostosis", the term is considered synonymous with osteochondroma.
 Some sources consider the two terms to mean the same thing even without qualifiers, but this interpretation is not universal.

 Osteophytes

 Osteophytes are bone spurs that develop on the margins of joints secondary to external stimuli such as osteoarthritis.
-However, these are not always distinguished from exostoses in any definite way.
+These are in no way related to exostoses.